annasm07/crud-react-ts/README.md

 # frontend-challenge
-SEAT:CODE Frontend Challenge - React with Typescript
+CRUD - React with Typescript